shubhamag/non_rigid_icp/README.md

 # Non-rigid ICP (Iterative Closest Points)

+[UPDATE 10/26/2024] : After 5 years of intending to clean this code up, finally, will get some time to upload a rewrite with more step by step comments, and reference to equations in the original paper where possible.

 A modified, robust version of non-rigid Iterative closest point algorithm for deforming meshes to fit noisy point clouds

 Also contains nicp_meshes.py, which registers a template to another mesh, a slightly improved version of the method proposed in: